Skip to content

 How do I calculate the ideal thread pool size for high-latency network requests?

-Use $N = C \times (1 + W/C)$, where $C$ is CPU cores and $W/C$ is the ratio of average I/O wait time to CPU processing time.
-Start with 2–4× cores for moderate latency, scaling up as network RTT increases.
-Monitor queue depth to validate.
+Use N = cores times (1 + W/C), where W/C is the ratio of average I/O wait time to CPU processing time.
+Start around 2 to 4 times cores for moderate latency and scale up as network round-trip time increases, validating against measured queue depth.

 Can asyncio replace worker pools for mixed workloads?